JuxBzh/IntlPhoneInput/README.md

 5. Listener available to detect validity change
 6. Automatically detect phone number when information available
 7. Listen to "done" even on the keyboard

+Features added in this version
-8. Set view style via custom attributes
+1. Set view style using custom XML attributes
-9. More..
+2. Custom error field
+3. Support for mobile and landline phone numbers
+4. Possibility to hide the country spinner (to benefit phone number validation and formatting for a single country)

 ## Download
 Download via Gradle or Maven: